Daniel Aronberg, AIA

 Letters should come from individuals who can speak to the candidate’s accomplishments outlined in the personal statement.
-No more than one letter from each company/organization.
+Candidates may not submit more than one letter from a singe company/organization.
 The ideal candidate will have a variety of letters from their firm, a community organization, a member of the architecture profession, and/or a mentor.
-While the ideal nomination letter should come from someone who is aware of a broad overview of a candidate’s activities and engagement, a strong recommendation letter might come from someone with deep knowledge of one or more particular aspects of a candidate’s eligibility.
+While the ideal nomination letter should come from someone who is aware of a broad range of a candidate’s activities and engagement, a strong recommendation letter might come from someone with deep knowledge of one or more particular aspects of a candidate’s eligibility.
 Please note that current AIANY staff and 2018 ARE scholarship jury members may not write letters of recommendation.

 - Proof of exam registration via a copy of Prometric payment receipt